News

 March 2022

-The Laing Art Gallery in Newcastle is presenting an exhibition entitled Liquid Light: Painting in Watercolours from now until August 2022.
+The Laing Art Gallery in Newcastle is presenting an exhibition entitled Liquid Light: Painting in Watercolours from March to August 2022.
 William Bell Scott’s beautiful watercolor Lake Nemi (1862) is included in the exhibition.

 October 2021